 Tip: The federal government awards about $160 billion in grants, work-study funds, low-interest loans and other financial aid each year.
 To tap into that aid, you must fill out a FAFSA—the Free Application for Federal Student Aid.

 How can a 529 plan help?

-A 529 college savings plan is a tax-advantaged account designed to help families put away money for future college expenses.
-College savings plans generally offer a variety of investment options.
+A 529 education savings plan is a tax-advantaged account designed to help families put away money for future education expenses.
+529 education savings plans generally offer a variety of investment options.
 In addition to offering the potential for tax-free growth, withdrawals from 529 plans, including any earnings, are tax-free when used for qualified higher education expenses such as tuition, room and board, computers, and books or supplies.1 Keep in mind that, as with any investment, a 529 can lose money.

 Tip: Some states offer state tax deductions for contributions made to in-state plans; check with your state before choosing a plan.

 - To be eligible for the favorable tax treatment afforded to any earnings portion of withdrawals for Section 529 accounts, withdrawals must be for “qualified higher education expenses,” as defined in the Internal Revenue Code.
 If the funds are not used to pay for qualified higher education expenses, any earnings are subject to income tax and an additional 10% federal tax, and may also be subject to state and local income taxes.
 As of January 1, 2018, distributions for tuition in connection with enrollment or attendance at an elementary or secondary public, private or religious school are also federal income tax free up to a maximum of $10,000 of such distributions for such tuition expenses per taxable year per designated beneficiary from all 529 accounts.

 Merrill Edge is available through Merrill Lynch, Pierce, Fenner & Smith Incorporated (MLPF&S), and consists of the Merrill Edge Advisory Center (investment guidance) and self-directed online investing.